-Each Resident is required to complete five presentations in the course of their programme of 156 weeks which fulfil the following criteria:
+Each Resident is required to complete 5 presentations in the course of their programme of 156 weeks which fulfil the following criteria:

-- format: the presentations can be in the form of research communications, short communications, Resident forum presentations, structured continuing education lectures, Resident seminars or the equivalent.
+- format: the presentations can be in the form of research communications, short communications, Resident Forum presentations, structured continuing education lectures, Resident seminars or the equivalent.
 The presentation should be followed by an informed discussion involving peers and more senior surgeons; - audience: the audience must consist of postgraduate veterinarians.
-Presentations for undergraduate veterinary student lectures cannot be counted towards the minimum of five presentations, nor can presentations be addressed to non-veterinary audiences; - type of presentation: the presentation must be logged as regional, national or international; - content: the content of the five presentations must differ on subject; - one of the five presentations must be a scientific presentation (research communications, short communications, Resident forum presentations, ECVS/ACVS oral presentation) to be given at either a national or an international meeting.
+Presentations for undergraduate veterinary student lectures cannot be counted towards the minimum of 5 presentations, nor can presentations be addressed to non-veterinary audiences; - type of presentation: the presentation must be logged as regional, national or international; - content: the content of the 5 presentations must differ on subject; - One of the five presentations must be a scientific presentation satisfying the following criteria: - a surgical topic or a closely related topic with a surgical application; - should be presented with sound scientific methodology (typically in the format of introduction, methods, results, discussion, conclusion); - to be given at either a national or an international meeting.
 Proof of presentation at the international or national meeting must be provided (e.g. copy of programme).
 A national meeting is one that is organised by a national veterinary organisation, where the speakers may be either from the host country or include some international speakers and where the delegates are expected to come from all areas of the host country.
-An international meeting is one where both the speakers and the delegates are expected to come from several different countries, such as with the ECVS or ACVS annual scientific meetings, the BSAVA Annual Congress, the BEVA annual meeting, ESVOT or VOS.
+An international meeting is one where both the speakers and the delegates are expected to come from several different countries, such as with the ECVS or ACVS annual scientific meetings, the BSAVA Annual Congress, the BEVA annual meeting, ESVOT, ECVDI, ECEIM, or VOS.